 Traditionally this is how they are cooked and served by street carts in Cairo and around the country – the most popular Egyptian food there is.

-Since the fava beans require long preparation, a pre-made version in cans is being sold in local markets and grocery stores.
+Since the fava beans require long preparation, a pre-made version in cans is being sold in all local markets and grocery stores.
 The beans can then be prepared on the stove or even in the microwave.

 It can also just be an easy, quick breakfast made into a sandwich.
 The beans are packed with essential nutrients such as carbohydrates and iron and they’re low in saturated fats.